The Exceedingly High Standards of Garan Grey

 On the staff of a legendary Hollywood movie palace that's now turned legit, I found I had far higher standards for operating a theatre than the manager, who was 20 years younger than me.
 Apparently, I have higher standards than most people running theatres today.

 When most people go out of their way not to mention the elephant in the room, I'll walk over, stroke its trunk, feed it some peanuts and hop on for a ride.
+And I am not one to figuratively apply my lips to anyone's posterior.
 Can you imagine how far that's gotten me in Hollywood?

 GG